ilkamo/ethparser-go/README.md

 - The `Subscribe` and `GetTransactions` methods could be improved to return an error.
 This way, the caller could know if the subscription failed and why (really useful it there is a cache or a network error).
 - The parser doesn't have a method to start parsing.
 I assumed that it would start parsing when the parser is created.
 I really don't like this approach this is why I added a Run method to the parser.
-This way, the caller can start parser and control it with a context.
+This way, the caller can start the parser and control it with a context.